jeromeetienne/AR.js/docs/posts/post-XX-how-to-use-arjs-with-aframe.md

 We wrote a marker generator to help you build your own markers.
 - https://medium.com/arjs/how-to-create-your-own-marker-44becbec1105
 - https://jeromeetienne.github.io/AR.js/three.js/examples/marker-training/examples/generator.html

+# How to handle multiple distinct markers
+- link to measure it example
+- video of it

 # Move the camera or the object ?
 - explain the various mode.